Sergiu-Silaghi/Analog-Interface-for-ADC-Input/README.md

 ---

 ## Tools and Components
-Possible tools and components used in the project include:
+Tools and components used in the project:

 - Operational amplifiers
 - Resistors and capacitors
-- Analog switches or gain control circuits
+- Analog switches and gain control circuits
 - Oscilloscope
 - Signal generator
-- Breadboard or PCB
+- Breadboard
+- Scopy software

 ---